LedgerDomain/idp/rs/idp/README.md

             of the data in "regressive" form (e.g. mapped to a file hierarchy, or written to a DB) is good for hedging against loss of the ability to use the fancy software, as well as being able to back the data up into a form that is more plainly readable to a human.
+    -   There may be challenges in complete fetching of data when permissions come into play.
+One way to handle this could be to implement some sort of "request access" feature.